 We went hiking on one of our first dates.
 I say “one of” because neither of us can remember which “one” it was.
 I think it was the sixth or seventh, and Kyle thinks it was, “Maybe the fourth?
 Fifth?
 I don’t know.”

 Here’s what I can tell you – it was late enough in the game that we were comfortable spending an hour and twenty minutes in the car together, yet it must have been in the EARLY stages, because I remember waking up at 6 AM to shower and “get ready”.

 Get ready.
 For hiking.

 A day in the woods.
 Weaving through trees.
 Climbing over rocks.
 Walking through spiderwebs.
 Doing that thing people do where they take really big, wide steps over puddles and act all, “What?
 Like it’s hard?”

 Before we could even DISCUSS plans for Saint Patricks Day, I had already made up my mind that I wanted to go into the city.
-It's tradition that Chicago dumps green food coloring in the river that runs through the city, and the whole day is just one big-huge-ginormous Saint Patricks Day party.
-All of the people from all of over the land come to Chicago to party it up.
-They wear green, and watch a parade, and have a grand ol' time.
+It’s tradition that Chicago dumps green food coloring in the river that runs through the city, and the whole day is just one big-huge-ginormous Saint Patricks Day party.
+All of the people from all over the land come to Chicago to party it up.
+They wear green, and watch a parade, and have a grand ol’ time.